by Catherine Pratt

 2. What's Your Real Intention?
 Hurtful or Helpful?

 I actually suspect this person is a narcissist or blamer by the way this particular email was phrased but if we ignore that for a moment, what do you think was the intention of this email?
 Helpful or hurtful?
 I think the intention comes across as trying to be hurtful and that's the tone the reader will pick up.
+Whether she meant it or not, it comes across as trying to put me down.
 If someone suspects you're intention is to be hurtful, they again will be less likely to listen to your concern.

 Before you criticize someone, ask yourself what's your real intention?
 Why are you really making this comment?
 Are you trying to hurt the other person for whatever reason or do you feel you have the answer to a problem?
 If you suspect at all that you're just being hurtful, then don't make your comments.